 If you regularly use an oven, one of the easiest zero waste swaps for beginners is to buy a silicone oven mat.

-This way, you avoid using parchment paper as well as aluminum foil which aren’t recyclable.
+That way, you avoid using aluminum foil and parchment paper, which aren’t recyclable.

 Silicone oven mats are easily washable, can withstand very high heat, and are non-stick.
 Perfect for baking your favorite cookies!